scriptPilot/app-framework/docs/setup.md

 3. Run `npm install` to install *App Framework* and setup the project folder

-If there is a newer version of *App Framework* available at [NPMjs.com](https://www.npmjs.com/package/app-framework), there will be an alert at the development server.
+If there is a newer version of App Framework available at the [npm repository](https://www.npmjs.com/package/app-framework), there will be an alert at the development server.

-You have to update *App Framework* per application project by running `npm update`.
+You have to update App Framework per application project by running `npm update`.